JoaoAguiar/Machine_Learning_Models_for_Cause_of_Forest_Fire/README.md

 The ICFN - Nature and Forest Conservation Institute has the record of the list of forest fires occurred in Portugal for several years.
 In the file fires2015_train.csv, you have data on reported forest fires during 2015, for which the cause is known.

-The goal of this is to find and build the most suitable machine learning model to predict the cause type of a forest fire in Portugal.
+The goal of this is to find and build the most suitable machine learning model to predict the cause type (intentional or non-intentional) of a forest fire in Portugal.

 ## Attributes
 The attributes, of the fires2015_train.csv, have information regarding the forest fire’s alarm point and the total affected area: